Getting You the Benefits You Need to Recover

 At the Law Office of Charles L. Powell PLLC, I am ready to help you handle your workers’ compensation fall case.
 With 36 years of experience, my objective is to help you receive full compensation.

 Want to learn more about your fall claim options?
-Use the online form to request a free case evaluation today.
+Use our online form or call (802) 731-0154 to request a free case evaluation today.

 Clients Share Their Experience